 Moreover, the Party concerned contends that “Before the Event” (BTE) insurance is a potential alternative mechanism to ATE insurance for funding private nuisance claims.

 The communicants submit that BTE insurance is an inadequate answer to non-compliance with the Convention, because the practical reality is that the overwhelming majority of proposed claimants in private nuisance proceedings do not have BTE insurance in place before the event giving rise to the nuisance occurs.
 For example, in Austin & others v Miller Argent (South Wales) Ltd only two out of more than 500 claimants had BTE insurance in place.
-Even when persons have BTE insurance in place, every effort is made by a BTE insurer to prevent the policy covering environmental nuisance claims.
+The communicants contend that even when persons have BTE insurance in place, every effort is made by a BTE insurer to prevent the policy covering environmental nuisance claims.

 The Party concerned also submits that claimants will still be able to engage solicitors on Conditional Fee Agreements, even if they do not have BTE insurance.
 The communicant of ACCC/C/2013/86 points out, in this respect, that she has instructed her legal representatives by way of a Conditional Fee Agreement and in that way she could afford to be legally represented, but she still could not afford to issue private nuisance proceedings without a pre-action order providing costs protection.